 The coronavirus pandemic has revealed the limitations of existing city structures.
 Hence new systems and technologies such as computer vision provide fast and effective mechanisms to limit the impact of pandemic threats.

 The investment in smart city initiatives can enhance the planning and preparation ability to combat pandemics now and in the future.
-Technological advances offer alternative methods to physical connectivity with the goal of maintaining and improving urban functionality.
+Technological advances offer alternative methods to physical connectivity to maintain and improve urban functionality.

 Smart vision systems are capable of monitoring and enforcing social distancing between people to slow the pandemic spread effectively.
 For example, deep learning based AI models can be used to create applications for social distancing monitoring with real-time object detection to detect people in videos of surveillance cameras at scale.